Frequently Asked Questions

 How much are your tickets?

-The price varies per show, but the cost for our usual shows is $5, $10, or $12.
+The price varies per show, but the cost for our usual shows is anywhere from $5-$15.
 Special event shows may cost more.
 Tickets purchased online do not have any additional processing or convenience fees.

 What happened to your $1 convenience fee?